Clubs and Activities

 Student Athlete Leadership Team (SALT) Paul Macklin

-Student 2 Student Andrea Simon, Katina Davis Assist military students with transition into a new school.
+Student 2 Student Woodside Counseling Dept. Assist military students with the transition into a new school.

 Tennis Club